 In the winter you can combine and snowmobile tour with a soak in their luxurious hot springs pool.
 Further north in Yellowstone near the Montana border you’ll find the primitive Boiling River Hot Springs.
 Because it’s primitive along the river’s edge, it’s off limits when the spring snow melt raises the water level.
 This typically lasts until summer.

 Hot springs are known to be good for your body and your mind.
 The water in these natural hot springs is full of minerals that are great for your body.
-Minerals like calcium are essential for your body and mind.
-If you have a calcium deficiency, visiting a hot spring would be a great idea for you as your skin absorbs the minerals from the water.
+Minerals like calcium are essential for your health and you can absorb many of them through your skin.
+Your wonderful body is selectively absorptive.

 It’s important to note that not all thermal hot springs are safe, especially in Wyoming!
 Only visit ones that well known and open to the public for safe soaking.